jooh/neuroconda/README.md

 The last bit is optional - if you already have the packages you want to use on your path (e.g. through adding them in your shell login script) you don't need to add them again.
-This functionality is mainly useful for the CBU imaging setup, where nothing is on the path by default (and we want to be able to increment the versions of these dependencies together with the conda environment releases).
+This functionality is mainly useful for the CBU imaging setup, where nothing is on the path by default (and we want to be able to increment the version of these dependencies together with the conda environment releases).

 # Dependencies